H3nSte1n/go-oauth-provider/README.md

 </details>

 ## About The Project

-Hey guys, a couple of days ago I asked myself how an oauth provider works actuelly.
-So to get a deeper understanding I decided besides the research to create one themself.
-So this project is developed for research purposes only.
+Hi guys, a few days ago I was wondering how an OAuth Provider actually works.
+In order to get a deeper understanding, besides doing research, I decided to create one myself.
+So this project is for research purposes only.
 But feel free to look around and have fun :).

 ## Requirements
 * docker